tgstoecker/A2TEA.Workflow/README.md

 - only when using cDNA FASTA and single-end reads for a species you NEED to add information to the fragment_length_mean column (single-end read length) as well as the standard deviation to the samples.tsv file

 hypotheses.tsv (formulate hypotheses regarding your supplied data):
+(!NOTE: "min_expansion_factor" & "min_expansion_difference" are seperate criteria - if either one is passed the orthologous group will be used in downstream steps)
 - hypothesis - (integer) index number of hypothesis starting at 1
 - name - (string) descriptive name (in quotations!); e.g. "Expanded in Arabidopsis compared to Monocots"
 - expanded_in - (string) one or multiple species (seperated by ";") which are checked for gene family expansion events compared to one or multiple species (seperated by ";") under compared_to
 - compared_to - (string) see above
 - Nmin_expanded_in - (integer) minimum number of expanded_in species that need fulfill expansion criteria for the gene family to be called expanded
 - Nmin_compared_to - (integer) minimum number of compared_to species that need fulfill expansion criteria (but in the opposite way aka contraction) for the gene family to be called expanded
-- min_expansion_factor - (integer) minimum factor of expansion between expanded_in and compared_to species
+- min_expansion_factor - (integer) minimum factor of expansion between expanded_in and compared_to species (!NOTE: set to unrealistically high integer - e.g. 100 - to use only "min_expansion_difference" criterium)
+- min_expansion_difference - (integer) minimum # of additional genes expanded_in species possesses in contrast to compared_to species (per orthologous group) (!NOTE: set to unrealistically high integer - e.g. 100 - to use only "min_expansion_factor" criterium)
 - expanded_in_all_found - (boolean) does every memeber of expanded_in species have to be present (not expanded!) in the orthologous_group
 - compared_to_all_found - (boolean) does every memeber of compared_to species have to be present (not expanded!) in the orthologous_group